armanriazi/refi/docs/quotation.md

   - feedback
 ---

+“Whilst we didn’t turn the page on the fossil fuel era in Dubai, this outcome is the beginning of the end,” , “Now all governments and businesses need to turn these pledges into real-economy outcomes, without delay.”
+[57]

+> `UN Climate Change Executive Secretary Simon Stiell in his closing speech`

 When you zoom out and look at all the new technologies coming online — AI, machine learning, remote sensors, blockchain, the list goes on — there’s just an incredible potential for unlocking new capital flows into verifiable climate action at scale.

 > `Anna Lerner, Chief Executive Officer, Climate Collective`